Religious clothing: Buddhism

-Ordained Buddhist bhikkus (monks) and bhikuunis (nuns) traditionally wear simple robes called kāṣāya, named after a brown or saffron dye used to give the fabric their distinctive non-primary colors.
+Ordained Buddhist bhikkus (monks) and bhikkunis (nuns) traditionally wear simple robes called kāṣāya, named after a brown or saffron dye used to give the fabric their distinctive non-primary colors.
 Originally, these robes were made of cast-off or donated material because monks lived ascetic lifestyles.
 The dyes were used to distinguish their common clothing from other people.
 In Sanskrit and Pali, these robes are also given the more general term cīvara, which references the robes without regard to color.

 Bhikkus wear the "triple robe" (tricivara) comprises an inner garment or waistcloth (antaravasaka), an upper robe (uttarsanga) and outer robe (sanghati).
 Bhikkunis wear the "fivefold robe" with an additional vest and skirt.
 Sandals are allowed if they are simple and have one lining only, or they may have many linings if they are cast-off sandals.

 Ordained Buddhists also keep their heads and faces shaved, often including eyebrows, as a symbol of the renunciation of worldly desires.